 If your book is acquired by a traditional publisher, they’ll pay the production costs.
 Of course, it never hurts to enlist the help of a book proposal specialist to help you land that deal, but you should only ever pay for publishing if you're self-publishing — beware of scam "publishers" who tell you differently.

 Step 5: Query an agent or submit directly to publishers

 With your proposal (and pitch) in hand, you're ready to sell your book.
-As a rule, if you’re writing general nonfiction (think history books and biographies) or if you want to pitch to a major publisher, then you will probably need an agent.
-For educational books, and with small- and medium-sized presses (like a lot of cookbook publishers), you might be able to get away without one.
+As a general rule, if you’re writing general nonfiction — think history books and biographies — or if you want to pitch to a major publisher, then you will probably need an agent.

-If you do choose to submit your proposal directly, be sure to do your research before you approach a publisher.
+That said, for educational books, and with small- and medium-sized presses (like a lot of cookbook publishers), you might be able to get away without an agent.
+If you choose to submit your proposal directly, be sure to do your research before you approach a publisher.
 Ask:

 Additional resource: How to Submit a Book Proposal (guide)